redwoodjs/learn.redwoodjs.com/docs/tutorial/authentication.md

 #### Accepting Invites

 Before we can log in, remember that confirmation email from Netlify?
 Go find that and click the **Accept the invite** link.
 That will bring you to your site live in production, where nothing will happen.
 But if you look at the URL it will end in something like `#invite_token=6gFSXhugtHCXO5Whlc5V`.
-Copy that (including the `#`) and appened it to your localhost URL: http://localhost:8910/#invite_token=6gFSXhugtHCXO5Whlc5Vg Hit Enter, then go back into the URL and hit Enter again to get it to actually reload the page.
+Copy that (including the `#`) and append it to your localhost URL: http://localhost:8910/#invite_token=6gFSXhugtHCXO5Whlc5Vg Hit Enter, then go back into the URL and hit Enter again to get it to actually reload the page.
 Now the modal will show **Complete your signup** and give you the ability to set your password:

 ![Netlify identity set password](https://user-images.githubusercontent.com/300/82388369-54ab4c80-99ee-11ea-920e-9df10ee0cac2.png)

 Once you do that the modal should update and say that you're logged in!
 It worked!
-Click the X in the upper right to close the modal.
+Click the &times; in the upper right to close the modal.

 > We know that invite acceptance flow is less than ideal.
 The good news is that once you deploy your site again with authentication, future invites will work automatically—the link will go to production which will now have the code needed to launch the modal and let you accept the invite.